nextflow-io/nextflow/docs/workflow.md

 The result of the above workflow can be accessed using `my_workflow.out.my_data`.

 :::{note}
-When multiple output channels are declared, every output must be assigned to a name.
+Every output must be assigned to a name when multiple outputs are declared.
 :::

 (workflow-process-invocation)=